-

 1. Music and Audio

-The phone’s audio quality was decent, particularly when using good-quality headphones.
-The inclusion of a 3.5mm headphone jack was a significant plus, as it allowed users to use their preferred headphones without the need for adapters.
-The phone’s built-in speaker, while not exceptional, was adequate for listening to music or making hands-free calls, though it lacked the depth and clarity of more advanced audio systems.
+The audio quality was quite decent, especially when using high-quality headphones.
+The inclusion of a 3.5mm headphone jack was a blessing, as it allowed users to use their own headphones without adapters.
+The loudspeaker, which was considered an okay one by the phone standards, was somewhat apt for casual listening or hands-free calling, but it lacked the depth and clarity that go with some really good sound systems.

 2. Video Playback